What Is Stage 4 Mesothelioma?

 Testicular mesothelioma is the rarest type.
 There is no official staging system and no formal stage 4.
 It can spread to distant pelvic tissue.

 For all mesothelioma types at stage 4, tumors have invaded deeper tissues and spread to distant sites.
-Malignant mesothelioma tumors can spread to remote lymph nodes and organs.
+Malignant mesothelioma tumors can spread to your remote lymph nodes and organs.

 What Are the Symptoms of Stage 4 Mesothelioma?